SKevo18/pyflarum/README.md

 That's just amazing 4 lines of code (without comments and newlines)!

 ### ➡ What's next?

 Check the [documentation](https://cwkevo.github.io/pyflarum/docs/) to dive deep into the concepts of this project and learn more!

 I will now take a small break from maintaining this - I still want to do a bit more projects this summer now that I have some time.
 However, I am open for feature requests and bug reports at the [GitHub repository](https://github.com/CWKevo/pyflarum/issues).

 The documentation is still not finished yet, but that can wait for now until some people show some interest in this.
 My honest view is that I do not want to work on something that people will not enjoy, and I will likely require some motivation in order to keep this project alive.
 If no interest is shown, I will occassionaly push bugfixes and features for my personal use over time.
 I don't actually expect much people to use this, but I'd be surprised and happy if you would!

-## 📜 Examples:
+## 📜 Examples

 I'll show you some more examples before we dive deep into the details at the [documentation](https://cwkevo.github.io/pyflarum/docs/).
 All of the following snippets assume that you already have your `USER` object initialized.

 Get all discussions from the front page (`/api/discussions`) and print the title & URL:

 ```python
 for discussion in USER.all_discussions():
     print(discussion.title, discussion.url)
 ```

 Obtain some user:

 ```python
 user = USER.get_user_by_id(1)
 for group in user.get_groups():